Fraud Blocker

 What are the planning and approval processes involved in developing a dual occupancy property?

-The planning and approval process typically involves submitting a development application to your local council, which will assess against zoning regulations, design standards, and local planning policies.
+The planning and approval process typically involves submitting a planning permit to your local council, which will assess against zoning regulations, design standards, and local planning policies.
 The complexity of these applications can vary depending on whether a property is in a heritage area or the extent of the proposed construction.

 What’s Next